|RUC refunds are made by direct credit into your New Zealand bank account.|

 All off-road refund applications are subject to audit, and records can be requested/sighted by an authorised officer at any time.

-If an unexpired licence has been replaced due to a change of hubodometer, be sure your refund application includes the hubodometer reading at the time the hubodometer was found to be unserviceable.
+If an unexpired licence has been replaced due to a change of hubodometer, be sure your RUCHO (change of hubodometer) application includes the hubodometer reading at the time the hubodometer was found to be unserviceable and the odometer reading (for powered vehicles only).
 If the hubodometer is lost or stolen, include a calculated estimate of what the reading would have been at the time of loss or theft.

 Refunds may be granted after the vehicle’s registration has been cancelled.

-To cancel the vehicle’s registration, complete an application to cancel registration (MR15) transaction at a Transport Agency agent, together with the vehicle’s number plates.
+To cancel the vehicle’s registration, visit a Transport Agency agent(external link) with the vehicle’s number plates and complete an application to cancel registration (MR15) form.
 The MR15 requires the current reading of your distance recorder (odometer or hubodometer) to be recorded at the time the vehicle is cancelled.